-Further, as required by the UAE Federal Law No. (2) of 2015, we report on that:
+Further, as required by the UAE Federal Law No. (2) of 2015, we report that:

-- (1) we have obtained all the information we considered necessary for the purpose of our audit; - (2) the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal law No. (2) of 2015; - (3) the Group has maintained proper books of account; - (4) the financial information included in the directors' report is consistent with the books of account of the Group; - (5) as disclosed in note 7 to the consolidated financial statements, the Group has not purchased or invested in any shares during the financial year ended 31 December 2020; - (6) note 31 to the consolidated financial statements discloses material related party transactions, and the terms under which they were conducted; - (7) note 32 to the consolidated financial statement disclosed the social contribution made during the year ended 31 December 2020; and - (8) based on the information that has been made available to us, nothing has come to our attention that causes us to believe that the Group has contravened during the financial year ended 31 December 2020 any of the applicable provisions of the UAE Federal law No. (2) of 2015 or in respect of the Group, its Memorandum of and Articles of Association which would materially affect its activities of financial position as at 31 December 2020:
+- (1) we have obtained all the information we considered necessary for the purposes of our audit; - (2) the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal law No. (2) of 2015; - (3) the Group has maintained proper books of account; - (4) the financial information included in the Directors' report is consistent with the books of account of the Group; - (5) note 7 to the consolidated financial statements discloses the shares purchased by the Group during the year ended 31 December 2020; - (6) note 31 to the consolidated financial statements discloses material related party transactions, and the terms under which they were conducted; - (7) note 32 to the consolidated financial statement discloses the social contribution made during the year ended 31 December 2020; and - (8) based on the information that has been made available to us, nothing has come to our attention that causes us to believe that the Group has contravened during the financial year ended 31 December 2020 any of the applicable provisions of the UAE Federal law No. (2) of 2015 or in respect of the Bank, its Articles of Association which would materially affect its activities or its financial position as at 31 December 2020;